Robert Lloyd : Represented Artist

 - Browse recordings available to purchase featuring music by Robert Lloyd

 - Browse events featuring music by Robert Lloyd

-From 1973 to 1995, Robert led his own band and toured and taught his music in Australia, USA, Europe and Asia.
+From 1973 to 1995, Robert led his own ensemble and toured and taught his music in Australia, USA, Europe and Asia.
 Since that time, various musicians and ensembles have recorded, commissioned and played his work.

 Some projects include music for Ohio Ballet's Feral, choreographed by Molissa Fenley, Bold New Buildings for Australian Dance Theatre and Nullabor for Molissa Fenley, Joyce Theatre, New York and American tours.

 Move Records released Nullabor in 1995, while 2001 saw the release of Robert Lloyd, a compilation of keyboards, piano and percussion music, both to critical acclaim.